 - Domestic representative

 The USPTO has a simple form available online that you can use to record the assignment.
 You are required to fill out the form and submit a copy of the executed transfer agreement to complete the assignment process—the assignment is typically processed within one business day if filed online.
 There is also a $40 filing fee to record the trademark assignment.

 Another option is to file a paper version of the online form.
 However, this may take some precious time since paper filed assignments typically take up to one week to be recorded (versus one day for online filings).

 Responsibilities of the new trademark owner

-The assignee or new trademark owner should diligently track any deadlines for responding to outstanding Office Actions and renewing any registered marks.
-A reputable intellectual property firm will be very helpful in tracking all relevant deadlines of the transferred trademark filings.
+The assignee, or new trademark owner, should diligently track any deadlines for responding to outstanding Office Actions and renewing any registered marks.
+A reputable intellectual property law firm will be helpful in tracking all relevant deadlines of the transferred trademark filings.

 Bear in mind that a transferred trademark application or registration is not treated in the same way as a transferred patent.
-Unlike transferred patents, which do not impose obligations on the patent owner to use the patent, trademark owners are obligated to use the transferred trademark on the pertinent goods or services identified in the trademark filings.
-Ceasing the use of the marks on the relevant goods or services could jeopardize rights in the transferred mark
+Unlike transferred patents, which do not impose obligations on the patent owner to use the patent, trademark owners are obligated to use the transferred trademark on the pertinent goods or services identified in the trademark applications and/or registrations.
+Ceasing the use of the marks on the relevant goods or services could jeopardize rights in the transferred mark.

 Need information on transferring trademarks?